scality/metalk8s/docs/operation/node_management/expansion.rst

 - A worker node dedicated to ``infra`` services (see :doc:`./introduction`)

-  roles and taints both are set to infra.
+  Roles and taints both are set to infra.
 It has the same behavior as the **Infra** checkbox in the GUI.

 .. code-block:: yaml